hasanmoudud/geocompr/main.md

 <p class="caption">(\#fig:polycent)Illustration of iterative centroid algorithm with triangles.
 The 'x' represents the area-weighted centroid in iterations 2 and 3.</p>
 </div>

-We are now in a position to complete step 4 to calculate the total area with `sum(A)` and the centroid coordinates of the polygon with `weighted.mean(C[, 1], A)` and `weighted.mean(C[, 2], A)`.
+We are now in a position to complete step 4 to calculate the total area with `sum(A)` and the centroid coordinates of the polygon with `weighted.mean(C[, 1], A)` and `weighted.mean(C[, 2], A)` (exercise for alert readers: verify these commands work).
-To demonstrate how algorithms can be shared we have combined the components demonstrated in this section into the script `10-centroid-alg.R` in the `code` folder of the book's repo.
+To demonstrate the link between algorithms and scripts the contents of this section have been condensed into `10-centroid-alg.R`.
+We saw at the end of section \@ref(scripts) how this script can calculate the centroid of a square.
-Running the script with the `poly_mat` object loaded yields the following result (see exercises below to verify these results with reference to `st_centroid()`):
+The great thing about *scripting* the algorithm is that it works on the new `poly_mat` object (see exercises below to verify these results with reference to `st_centroid()`):

 ```r